SCHOOL OF LANGUAGES AND SOCIAL SCIENCES

 For more information including how to apply please visit: https://www2.aston.ac.uk/lss/research/research-degrees/lss-phd-studentships-2019/

 Closing date: In order to be eligible for the studentship competition you must have received an offer for enrolment on the programme by 28 February 2019

 The Midlands Graduate School is an accredited Economic and Social Research Council (ESRC) Doctoral Training Partnership (DTP).
 One of 14 such partnerships in the UK, the Midlands Graduate School is a collaboration between the University of Warwick, Aston University, University of Birmingham, University of Leicester, Loughborough University and the University of Nottingham.

-The School of Languages and Social Sciences at Aston University is able to offer ESRC Doctoral Studentships in Area Studies (Politics and International Relations; Sociology and Public Policy; and Languages) as part of the Midlands Graduate School.
+The School of Languages and Social Sciences at Aston University is able to offer ESRC Doctoral Studentships in Area Studies (European Studies) as part of the Midlands Graduate School.